VRH

 Cryotherapy is a therapeutic technique utilising cold temperatures via ice packs and ice baths to reduce inflammation and relieve pain.
 It is suitable for animals with arthritis, muscle strains, sprains, musculoskeletal injuries, post-surgery swelling or edema, and inflammation.

-Our team of experienced veterinary specialists are highly trained in the latest procedures and technologies.
+Our team of experienced veterinary therapists are highly trained in the latest procedures and technologies.
 We have a deep understanding of animal anatomy and physiology, and we are committed to providing the highest quality care for your pet.

 Equipped with state-of-the-art rehabilitation equipment, including underwater treadmills, laser therapy, and electrical stimulation units, this allows us to provide the most effective and comprehensive rehabilitation programmes for your pet.